quii/learn-ts-react-with-tests/hello-world.md

 }
 ```

 - `initialHelloState` describes how we want our initial default state to be.
 It's not hidden in a ternary operator inside the `render` method.
 This alone is an improvement from before!
+Think about separation of concerns; it's preferable that `render` is only concerned with rendering simple data.
 - An interesting feature of Typescript is you can derive types from data structures rather than always having to define them upfront.
 So `type HelloState = Readonly<typeof initialHelloState>` defines our type for our state which we then use when we define our `HelloWorld` component.
 - The `state` field in a React component is read-only for very good reasons.
 You should only try to change state via `setState` which will then kick off the component cycle for you (such as `render`).
 What we are doing with `readonly state: HelloState = initialHelloState;` is making sure from our TS code's perspective that state is readonly and that it's initial value is the one we want.
 - Now in `render` we can reliably read `this.state.name` and not have our code cluttered with null checks.